Joeelamor/Computer-Graphics-with-Java/README.md

     move one square down, `Lines = Lines + 1`; `Score = Score + Level x M`.
 -   If the number of removed rows in the current Level reaches N, `Level = Level + 1`, the falling speed `FS = FS x (1 + Level  x S)`.
--   When a new shape has no space to fall, i.e. existing shapes in “Main area” pile up to near the top, the game terminates.
+-   When a new shape has no space to fall, i.e. existing shapes in `Main area` pile up to near the top, the game terminates.
 -   If the cursor is inside the falling shape F (in PAUSE mode), F will be changed to one of the shapes different from F and that currently inside